Companies Act 1862: In popular culture

 In the song "Some seven men form an association" in Gilbert and Sullivan's Utopia, Limited, King Paramount reforms the island of Utopia into a limited-liability company under the provisions of the Companies Act.
-However, in the operetta, it is instead referred to as "the Joint Stock Companies Act of sixty-two," perhaps also alluding to the Joint Stock Companies Act 1844 which was referenced in their previous opera, The Gondoliers.
+However, in the operetta, it is instead referred to as "the Joint Stock Companies Act of sixty-two", perhaps to allude to the Joint Stock Companies Act 1844 (7 & 8 Vict. c.
+110), which was referenced in their previous opera The Gondoliers.